-CERT training takes about 24 hours to complete, typically one evening a week for two months, and provides critical skills in emergency preparedness and response.
-Training is conducted by first responders or other trained CERT instructors.
+CERT training takes about 18-21 hours to complete, typically one evening a week for two months, and provides critical skills in emergency preparedness and response.
+Training is conducted by first responders or other trained CERT instructors in your community.

 Participants learn how to:

 Identify and anticipate natural and manmade hazards within your communities

 Prepare themselves and their families for various hazards

 Reduce fire hazards in the home/workplace and extinguish small fires

 Conduct light search and rescue

 Set up medical treatment areas and apply basic medical techniques

 Help reduce survivor stress using psychological first aid